 The best sales reps will understand product-market fit, know how to attack at the C-Level, and overcome objections based on risk-aversion and intertia.
 An important sub-question for sales managers thus becomes: Am I using a sophisticated means of measuring sales force performance?

-Hubspot provides a great example of how they have utilized sophisticated sales rep performance metrics to measure team productivity.
+Hubspot provides a great example of how they have utilized sophisticated sales rep performance metrics to measure enterprise team productivity.
 As set forth in a blog post by David Skok, Hubspot looks at three criteria when determining the success of each rep, as demonstrated below: